KerrMcCall/Big-Data/2162940_Big_Data_ML_Pipeline.md

 The data was then validated by inspecting shapes, types and values, ensuring there were no missing entries.
 Pixel values were normalised to the range [0, 1] and reshaped into 3D tensors for CNN input.

-To split the data into training, validation and test subsets, the original 60,00 training images that MNIST had previously split was divided again into the new training (54,000 images) and validation (6,000 images) and the test set was left oly to be used after the model was trained for a final performance evaluation.
+To split the data into training, validation and test subsets, the original 60,00 training images that MNIST had previously split was divided again into the new training (54,000 images) and validation (6,000 images) and the test set was left only to be used after the model was trained for a final performance evaluation.

 ### 2. Exploratory Data Analysis (EDA)
 An EDA was conducted in order to better understand the structure and content of the MNIST dataset.
 Key points include analysing the image data and investigating the label distribution.